zertovitch/gwindows/readme.txt

 GWindows is a free and open-source Ada programming framework for MS Windows.
 GWindows is used for many years in professional, industrial, commercial, or open-source applications.
-GWindows is in pure Ada, has no dependencies other than the Windows API itself that is available on every computer running the MS Windows operating system or a system that provides a Windows subsystem like WINE.
+GWindows is in pure Ada and has no dependencies other than the Windows API itself that is available on every computer running the MS Windows operating system or even a system that provides a Windows subsystem like WINE.
 The GWindows framework is updated regularly.

 The GNAVI application is an integrated, interactive visual development environment.
-That software (GNAVI) is so far unfinished.
+The GNAVI application is so far unfinished.

 For graphical interface development, an alternative to GNAVI is the combination of a resource editor (for instance the freeware ResEdit, shipped with GWindows installation) for editing resource scripts (.rc files), and GWenerator, a code generator that translates a .rc file into Ada files that use GWindows.
+GWenerator is also included in this distribution.

 For more information, read the other "readme"'s, mainly: